-South Korea: Pyongyang is readying for another nuclear test
+Activity suggests North Korea preparing for a missile test, report says

 Story highlights

-- Intelligence indicates preparations for a North Korean nuclear test are underway
+- Intelligence indicates preparations for a North Korean missile test are underway

 - North Korea's nuclear ambitions high on agenda for President Trump's Asia trip

-Note: CORRECTION: This story has been updated to make clear that activity at the missile research center suggests preparations for a missile test.